jhustata/book/jjj.md

 * [open](https://www.jhsph.edu/departments/w-harry-feinstone-department-of-molecular-microbiology-and-immunology/academics-and-degree-programs/R3-PhD-program/r3-curriculum-overview) the entire process is published
 * [public](https://jupyterbook.org/en/stable/intro.html) in the 21st century this means online
-* [github](https://en.wikipedia.org/wiki/GitHub) gh-pages can freely host your cnntent
+* [github](https://en.wikipedia.org/wiki/GitHub) gh-pages can freely host your content
 * reproducible the entire world has access to your .do files on github
 * [classbook](https://jhustata.github.io/book/intro.html) you guys have access to all the stuff that this classbook is made of
 * et tu? on a scale of 0-10 how do you score on openness? who has access to your dofiles?